berryamin/Python/Python-3/Doc/library/datetime.rst

 .. method:: datetime.time()

-   Return :class:`time` object with same hour, minute, second and microsecond.
+   Return :class:`.time` object with same hour, minute, second and microsecond.
    :attr:`tzinfo` is ``None``.
 See also method :meth:`timetz`.

 .. method:: datetime.timetz()

-   Return :class:`time` object with same hour, minute, second, microsecond, and tzinfo attributes.
+   Return :class:`.time` object with same hour, minute, second, microsecond, and tzinfo attributes.
 See also method :meth:`time`.